Cozy Little Christmas: Chart performance

 In the United States, "Cozy Little Christmas" entered the Billboard Adult Contemporary chart at number 10, becoming Perry's ninth track to reach its top 10 and first to do so since "Dark Horse" in 2014.

 It has since reached number one on that chart as well as number 53 on the Billboard Hot 100 and number 30 on its Holiday 100 chart.
 On January 27, 2022, the song was certified platinum by the Recording Industry Association of America for 1,000,000 units.

-Within Europe, the song debuted at number 85 on the UK Singles Chart, rising to number 22 in the nation the following year.
-"Cozy Little Christmas" has also been certified Silver by the British Phonographic Industry (BPI) for shipments of 200,000 units.
-It has reached the same peak in Belgium while charting at numbers 10 in Croatia, 38 in Germany, 37 in Austria, and 57 in Switzerland.
+Within Europe, the song debuted at number 85 on the UK Singles Chart in December 2018, and rose to number 22 in the nation the following year.
+"Cozy Little Christmas" has also been certified Gold by the British Phonographic Industry (BPI) for shipments of 400,000 units.
+It has reached the same peak in Belgium while charting at numbers 10 in Croatia, 32 in Germany, 37 in Austria, and 49 in Switzerland.

 Live performances and use in media

 Perry performed the song for the first time on December 6, 2019, as part of her set list for the 2019 iHeartRadio Jingle Ball Tour.
 The performance of the song on December 6, 2019, was broadcast during The CW special on December 19, 2019.
 On November 30, 2020, she performed the song along with "I'll Be Home for Christmas" at The Disney Holiday Singalong.
+On December 8, 2024, she performed the song at 2024 Jingle Bell Ball.

 The song was used in the 2020 Christmas-themed television film The Christmas House and 2021 Netflix Christmas romantic comedy film The Princess Switch 3: Romancing the Star.